 Where does mould grow?

-Mould is literally everywhere, including in our homes.
-Moulds release microscopic particles called spores in their thousands into the air around them, and these spores can cause mild to severe allergic reactions.
-When they come into contact with skin and membranes they can result in rhinitis, itchy eyes, asthma and eczema.
+Moulds release microscopic particles, called spores, in their thousands into the air around them and these spores can cause mild to severe allergic reactions.

 Moulds flourish in damp conditions hence the wide range of different fungi we see growing on fallen logs and rotting vegetation.
-We are familiar with finding the furry black and white moulds on out of date food but you may not realise that excess moisture in buildings as a result of rising damp, leaking pipes or damaged windows and roofs can lead to mould in your home as well.
+We are familiar with finding the furry black and white moulds on out of date food but you may not realise that excess moisture in buildings caused by rising damp, leaking pipes or damaged windows and roofs can lead to mould in your home as well.

 How does mould affect eczema?